 - Mechanical transducers convert electrical power into mechanical energy.
 An example of this is an electric motor.
 The electrical signal is converted into mechanical energy that creates motion.

-- If converting a signal from a physical property, such as the vibrations from guitar strings, soundboard or bridge of a stringed instrument to an electrical signal the type of transducer is known as an electrical transducer.
+- If converting a signal from a physical property, such as the vibrations from guitar strings, soundboard, or bridge of a stringed instrument to an electrical signal the type of transducer is known as an electrical transducer.

 Active and Passive Transducers

 Transducers can be either active or passive.
-If a transducer is active it utilises an external power source to boost the strength of the signal.
+If a transducer is active it utilizes an external power source to boost the strength of the signal.
 This also allows some control over the signal in the form of equalization.

 Unsure if your pickup is passive or active?

-If your acoustic guitar features an on board preamplifier e.g. you have controls that allow you to increase volume, bass and treble, it will require the use of a battery and is therefore an active transducer.
+If your acoustic guitar features an on-board preamplifier e.g. you have controls that allow you to increase volume, bass, and treble, it will require the use of a battery and is, therefore, an active transducer.

 If on the other hand, your guitar does not use a battery as an external power source, it is a passive transducer.